W-Seiffert/fcc_projects/README.md

 In detail, these were the FCC courses
 * College Algebra with Python,
 * Scientific Computing with Python,
-* Data Analysis with Python and
+* Data Analysis with Python,
 * Machine Learning with Python.